 BridgingApps helps users choose apps for children and adults that are appropriate, useful and life-enhancing.
 With the overwhelming number of apps emerging on a daily basis, this seemingly simple task becomes challenging with children and adults who are developmentally or physically delayed and many parents and well-intentioned professionals are at a loss as to how to get started.

 BridgingApps is comprised of parents, therapists, teachers, doctors, people with disabilities and assistive technology professionals who test and review these apps and wish to share their findings and experience to help others.
 With the special needs user in mind, we intend to provide supplementary information in conjunction with the developer’s app description.

 For example, for most children with special needs, age categories provided by the developer may not be particularly helpful in selecting apps because of the scattered skill sets these children possess.
 Such a wide range of skills can be related to particular disabilities as well as to a whole host of variables, such as individual differences, environment, rate of development, etc.

-The supplementary information provided by BridgingApps includes an assessment level, a list of embedded skills, a narrative of trialing the app, features, user feedback, suggested users, and where possible, short video clips.
+The supplementary information provided by BridgingApps includes a narrative of trialing the app, features, user feedback, suggested users, and where possible, short video clips.

 While there are many educational websites featuring app technology, BridgingApps strives to provide more detailed information about apps as it pertains to people with disabilities.
 Please keep in mind that we understand there are a wide range of skill levels, and many older children or those with higher skills in particular areas may use assistive apps on their own.

-For apps that can be used with school aged children K-12, BridgingApps strives to include information that relates to the Common Core Standards, Texas Essential Knowledge and Skills (TEKS, with more states’s standards to be added) and IEP goals, where possible.
-Learn more about the Common Core Standards and which states have adopted them.
+For apps that can be used with school aged children K-12, BridgingApps strives to include information that relates to state standards.